Enhancing Agentic RL with Progressive Reward Shaping and Value-based Sampling Policy Optimization: Introduction

 Training high-performing LLM-based TIR agents goes beyond single-turn reinforcement learning~\cite{zhang2025landscape}.
 Agentic reinforcement learning (Agentic RL) explicitly optimizes the LLM policy over full tool-interaction trajectories, with feedback signals derived from the correctness and quality of the intermediate and final outputs.
 However, in practice, Agentic RL for TIR faces two key challenges:

 \begin{itemize} \item \textbf{Sparse and non-instructive rewards:} Widely used reinforcement learning with verifiable rewards (RLVR)~\cite{liu2025reinforcement} often employs binary 0-1 signals to indicate pass/fail based on the final answer.
-These sparse signals provide limited guidance for improving intermediate tool-use steps, offer no notion of partial progress, and can lead to inefficient exploration and unstable optimization. \item \textbf{Gradient degradation in GRPO:} Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek} is a strong baseline for multi-sample policy improvement, but when all rollouts in a group receive identical rewards, their computed advantages become zero.
-This results in dampened gradient updates, low sample efficiency, and unstable training dynamics. \end{itemize}
+These sparse signals provide limited guidance for improving intermediate tool-use steps, offer no notion of partial progress, and can lead to inefficient exploration and unstable optimization. \item \textbf{Low sample efficiency in GRPO:} Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek} is a strong baseline for multi-sample policy improvement, but when all rollouts in a group receive identical rewards, their computed advantages become zero.
+This results in dampened gradient updates and low sample efficiency. \end{itemize}

 To address these issues, we propose two complementary techniques for training LLM-based TIR agents:

 \begin{itemize} \item \emph{Progressive Reward Shaping} (PRS): a curriculum-inspired reward design that augments sparse verifiable rewards with dense intermediate signals, enabling the model to first master essential capabilities --- generating parseable and correctly formatted tool calls --- before optimizing more challenging objectives such as factual correctness and answer quality.
 In short-form QA, PRS incorporates a length-aware BLEU to avoid unfair penalization of correct short answers; in long-form QA, it integrates LLM-as-a-Judge scoring to mitigate reward hacking. \item \emph{Value-based Sampling Policy Optimization} (VSPO): an improved variant of GRPO that replaces low-value (zero-advantage) samples with prompts selected according to a task-value metric balancing uncertainty and difficulty.
 VSPO further applies value-smoothing clipping to maintain stable gradient scales even when high-value prompts are repeatedly sampled. \end{itemize}